 Connecting Threads, Vancouver, WA http://www.connectingthreads.com/

-I recently started listening to podcasts while driving to/from work.
-There are a few that relate to creative business and/or sewing.
+I recently started listening to podcasts while driving to/from work or watching a video while doing dishes at night.
+Here are a few of my favorites that relate to creative business and/or sewing.

 While She Naps http://whileshenaps.com/